TGoldC/ReID-GNN-based-Pedestrian-Tracking/README.md

 This repository mainly contains two contents: one is using ReID to model the appearance of the pedestrians, the other is to build a tracker based on Neural Message Passing (GNN).

 ## Introduction
-These two files are part of exercises for the lecture Computer Vision 3: Detection, Segmentation and Tracking.
+These two methods are part of exercises for the lecture Computer Vision 3: Detection, Segmentation and Tracking.
 The goal of both exercises is to track pedestrians in the sequence of viedo using [MOT16](https://motchallenge.net/data/MOT16/) dataset.
+Before beginning the two main files `ReID_exercise`and `GNN_exercise`, please follow all instructions of `exercise 0`.

 ## ReID: appearance-based tracking
 The ReID exercise investigates appearance-based tracking by training a `ReID network`.
 What we did is: